simonmichael/hledger_site/src/1.21/hledger.md

 directives, sooner or later, so it's a good idea to just always use them to declare your commodities.

-A commodity directive is just the word `commodity` followed by an [amount](#amounts).
+A commodity directive is just the word `commodity`, followed by a sample [amount](#amounts) in some commodity.
 It may be written on a single line, like this:

 ``` journal
 ; commodity EXAMPLEAMOUNT